chanzuckerberg/czid-workflows/short-read-mngs/idseq-dag/README.md

 When releasing a new version, please add a Git tag of the form `vX.Y.Z`.

+- 4.5.0
+  - Include non-unique reads in non-host fastqs for download.

 - 4.4.2
   - Make the pipeline deterministic with hard coded seeded pseudo random number generation
   - Re-enable reusing previous chunks when re-running alignment.